-- Members do not make public statements on any issues that are currently under consideration by PEQAB or the Minister. - Members refrain from communicating with the media regarding the deliberations or recommendations of PEQAB.
+- Members do not make public statements on any issues that are or have been under consideration by PEQAB or the Minister. - Members do not communicate with the media regarding the deliberations or recommendations of PEQAB.

 Avoidance of Personal Gain:

 - Members do not take improper advantage of information obtained through their official duties as PEQAB members. - Members do not engage in conduct that exploits their positions as members. - Subject to the Conflict of Interest Guidelines for Board Members, members do not accept money, awards, or gifts from persons who may be, or have been, affected by a PEQAB decision.